Renewable Energy, RECs, and Demand Response

 Test Your Knowledge

-What is the best exam-level description of renewable energy certificates?
+What is the best exam-level description of a renewable energy certificate (REC)?

 A